This article covers

-Psychotherapists: Psychotherapists provide an in-depth approach by exploring the history and causes of certain behaviours and emotional issues.
-The psychotherapist will then treat the anorexia nervosa in this specialized way.
+Psychotherapists provide an in-depth approach by exploring the history and causes of certain behaviours and emotional issues.
+The psychotherapist will then treat the anorexia nervosa in this specialised way.
 Here at Mindsum, we have psychotherapists that are available to provide support.

-Dietician: These are professionals that specialized in nutrition.
+These are professionals that specialised in nutrition.
 They give education and advice on nutrients and the way these are important for health.
 They are able to provide meal plans to help the young person to stop unhealthy eating habits and to regain weight successfully.

 The journey of recovery from anorexia nervosa

 The journey of recovery from anorexia nervosa can look different for each young person.
 For most people, the recovery process takes place over several months or years.
 Below are some things that are expected when going through therapy for anorexia nervosa.

 This is an important phase, where the psychotherapist will get a feel of what is going on.
 They might ask questions about eating habits along with other important background information.
 This will help to create a full picture of what is going on and to know what type of treatment will be most helpful.